facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 `sudo watch flashrom -p /dev........`

-If the connection is correct you flash memory chip will be idenfied.
+If the connection is correct a flash memory chip will be idenfied.

-If you cannot get the IC clip to secure to the device you may need to solder wires to the legs or use a probe station to communicate with it.
+If you cannot get the IC clip to secure to the device you may need to solder wires to the legs or use a probe station to connect to it.

-If the IC cannot be identified after repeated attempts and you are sure the IC clip connected properly you may have to remove the IC to communicate with it. issues can be caused by the oboard CPU attempeting to communicate with the IC as the same time as the flash reader.
+If the IC cannot be identified after repeated attempts and you are sure the IC clip connected properly you may have to remove the IC to communicate with it.
+Issues can be caused by the oboard CPU attempting to communicate with the IC as the same time as the flash reader.

-read the flash memory chip.
+### Read the flash memory chip.

 `flashrom -p ch341a -r cctv.bin`

-This will save it to a file called cctv.bin.
+This will save the dump to a file called cctv.bin.
 I often perfom more than one extraction to ensure data integrity.